hlee131/blocky/README.md

 # Blocky
-Blocky is a simple, rudimentary blockchain written in C. The goal of this project is to understand how a blockchain works and to develop a better understanding of the C Programming Language.
+Blocky is a simple, basic blockchain written in C. The goal of this project is to understand how a blockchain works and to develop a better understanding of the C Programming Language.
 Thus, much of this project will not involve third-party libraries and will be written by the author instead.

+# Features Implemented:
+- Basic blockchain functionality, i.e. blocks and an array of blocks
+- SHA256 implemented without non-standard libraries
+- Proof of work consensus mechanism on blocks

+# Features To Be Implemented:
+- Transactions
+- Wallets